 Begin your study in prayer.
 Read Galatians 4:21-5:1 several times, marking every reference to the main characters and noting any words or concepts which are repeated.
-Then, work through the questions below.15
+Then, work through the questions below.

-, WHO are the people in these verses and WHAT do you learn about them? a.
-The Galatians i.
-HOW does Paul confront and ch nallenge them as he begins writing this section? ii.
-WHAT does Paul want them to know about their identity and status? iii.
-WHAT does Paul command the m to do, in light of their identity and status? iv.
-WHAT does Paul command the m NOT to do, in light of their identity and status? b.
-Jesusi.
-WHAT has Christ done, accordi ng to Paul? ii.
+- 1. WHO are the people in these verses and WHAT do you learn about them? - a.
+The Galatians - i.
+HOW does Paul confront and challenge them as he begins writing this section? - ii.
+WHAT does Paul want them to know about their identity and status? - iii.
+WHAT does Paul command them to do, in light of their identity and status? - iv.
+WHAT does Paul command them NOT to do, in light of their identity and status?

+b.
+Jesus

+- i.
+WHAT has Christ done, according to Paul?

+- ii.
 WHY has He done this? (eg. for what)?

-1. What does this m nean?
+- 1. What does this mean?

-15 Since Paul's argument is complicated and is rooted in Old Testament ideas, we decided it would be best to provide more background questions than our regular pattern.
+&lt;sup>15 Since Paul's argument is complicated and is rooted in Old Testament ideas, we decided it would be best to provide more background questions than our regular pattern.
 Consequently, there are two pages in the "Understand their Story" section and four in "Connect to His Story" section (instead of the regular three pages for each).